 How Are High-Emitting Countries Addressing Key Areas like Energy, Forestry and Transport?

-Establishing specific targets and measures for high-emitting sectors like energy, forestry and transport is essential for driving progress on the ground.
+Establishing specific targets and measures for high-emitting economic sectors is essential for driving progress on the ground.
 It signals to stakeholders across government, industry and finance where action and investment are most needed to meet climate goals.
 Such measures are especially important among G20 countries, which can shape global supply chains, set standards, and direct vast public and private capital toward low-carbon solutions.

-As more G20 countries come forth with new NDCs, a clearer picture is emerging of how they are embedding sector-specific action into their climate commitments.
+As more major emitters come forth with new NDCs, a clearer picture is emerging of how they are embedding sector-specific action into their climate commitments.

 Energy

-Only a few G20 countries have set clear renewable electricity targets.
+Only a few G20 countries have set clear renewable electricity targets in their NDCs.
 The U.K., for example, pledged to achieve at least 95% clean electricity by 2030.
 Australia committed to 82% renewables by the same year.
-Others, including Canada, Brazil and Russia, signaled plans to expand clean energy but without quantified targets.
-China's announcement pledged that, by 2035, it will raise the share of non-fossil fuels in domestic energy consumption to over 30% and increase wind and solar capacity sixfold from 2020 levels.
+The EU aims to meet at least 42.5% of its total energy consumption with renewable sources by 2030, with an aspirational goal of 45%.
+China pledged that, by 2035, it will raise the share of non-fossil fuels in domestic energy consumption to over 30% and increase wind and solar capacity sixfold from 2020 levels.
+South Africa has set a goal of installing 44 GW of new renewable energy capacity by 2035.
+Others, including Canada, Brazil, Turkey and Russia, signaled plans to expand clean energy but without quantified targets.

 Meanwhile, progress on transitioning away from fossil fuels remains uneven.
 The U.K. has already phased out coal power and pledged to hold consultations on ending new oil and gas exploration licenses.
 Canada and Australia are working to end coal power by 2030 and 2040, respectively.
-Russia positioned natural gas as a transitional fuel, while Brazil encourages the replacement of fossil fuels by promoting sustainable biofuels and electrification.
+The EU aims for its energy sector to be largely decarbonized in the 2030s, with no place for new coal.
+Russia positioned natural gas as a transitional fuel, while Brazil encourages the replacement of fossil fuels by promoting "sustainable fuels" and electrification.

 But this is not enough: Much of the focus remains on phasing out coal, particularly among developed economies, while oil and gas receive less attention.
 Without clear, time-bound decline pathways for all fossil fuels, clean-energy growth alone may not cut absolute emissions fast enough to align with the Paris Agreement's goals.